RELATES TO: KRS 200.654, 200.668, 211.647, 216.2970, 34 C.F.R. 303.11, 303.321, 303.322, 303.421, 20 U.S.C. 1434

 NECESSITY, FUNCTION, AND CONFORMITY: KRS 200.660 requires the Cabinet for Health and Family Services to administer funds appropriated to implement the provisions of KRS 200.650 to 200.676, to enter into contracts with service providers, and to promulgate administrative regulations.
 This administrative regulation establishes the evaluation, eligibility, and redetermination of eligibility requirements for First Steps, Kentucky's Early Intervention Program.

 Section 1.
 Initial Eligibility.
 (1) Initial eligibility shall be determined by the review and synthesis of:

-(a) Administering at least one (1) evaluation instrument designed to confirm the presence of a significant developmental delay;
+(a) The results of at least one (1) multi-domain evaluation instrument designed to confirm the presence of a significant developmental delay;

-(b) Gathering information about the child’s developmental history through parent interview;
+(b) Information about the child’s developmental history through parent interview;

-(c) Identifying the child’s level of functioning in each developmental area;
+(c) Identification of the child’s level of functioning in each developmental area;

-(d) Gathering information from other sources, such as childcare workers; and
+(d) Information from other sources, such as childcare workers; and

 (2) A child shall be eligible for First Steps service if the child: